Running Addiction: 7 Signs You Are Addicted To Running

 It is okay not to partake in all social events to meet your goals, but totally cutting off social ties with others who are not connected to your running circle can have a detrimental impact on your life down the road.

-If you are addicted to running, you might make a habit of prioritizing your running over your relationships and social activities, leading to social isolation and strain on personal relationships.
+If you are addicted to running, you might prioritize your running over your relationships and social activities, leading to social isolation and strain on personal relationships.

 While running can absolutely bring people together and be a great way to form new relationships, having an unhealthy relationship with running can do the opposite.